pschydlo/RLenv.directory/README.md

 # RLenv.directory

+Find your perfect learning environment at: [RLenv.directory](http://rlenv.directory)

-Reinforcement Learning environments Index.
+Reinforcement Learning environments index hosted on github pages.
 Suggestions for additions via [pull request](http://makeapullrequest.com) welcome!

-Find your perfect learning environment at: [rlenv.directory](http://rlenv.directory)
+Our mission is to list the largest possible number of reinforcement learning environments.

 ## Introduction